Guaranteed cash value life insurance policies are cash accounts that gradually build over time as part of a permanent life insurance policy.

-As you pay premiums, the policy’s cash account grows each year with interest, tax-deferred, as a sort of enforced savings account, which you can use at a later time for emergencies or temporary needs.
+As you pay premiums, a guaranteed life policy’s cash account grows with interest, tax-deferred, as a sort of enforced savings account.
+Guaranteed cash value policies can help you pay for emergencies or temporary needs.

-Whole life is a good choice if you want the savings option that the cash value provides, you want to provide for your heirs no matter when you die or you have a large estate to protect.
+Whole life is a good choice if you want the savings option that the cash value provides.
+It also makes sense if you want to provide for your heirs no matter when you die or you have a large estate to protect.
 The heirs could use the death benefit to pay estate taxes.

 For more, see life insurance basics and cash value in life insurance: what’s it worth to you?